 A soft coral lagoon, this aquarium houses our beloved Harlequin filefish, among others.

 Harlequin Filefish (Oxymonacanthus longirostris) - This fish is very special.
-Thought to be nearly impossible to keep, this fish has been thriving in the Moloko reef for over 2 years.
+Once thought to be nearly impossible to keep in captivity, this fish has been thriving in the Moloko reef for over 2 years.
 Harlequin Filefish are like hummingbirds of the reef, as they hover over Acropora colonies eating polyps, small crustaceans, & tiny anemones.
 Their wild coloration helps them blend in with the crazy covers of the corals on which they live.
-This particular fish buzzes about pretty indifferent to its tankmates.
-Sleeps hovering with it's nose facing straight down at night.
+This particular fish buzzes about, pretty indifferent to its tankmates.
+Usually sleeps hovering with it's nose facing straight down at night.

 Micro Blue Leg Hermit Crabs (Clibanarius tricolor)

 Mexican Turbo Snail (Turbo fluctuosus)

 Astraea Snails (Astraea tecta)

 Micro Asterina Stars (Asterina sp.)